Eastridge in Centralia, KS

 Pros

-• pro The building features a pleasant lobby and observation deck for residents to enjoy.
+• pro The building has a pleasant lobby and observation deck, with a convenient single-floor layout for safety.

 Cons